joeltmiller/Mongo-Angular-Passport/README.md

-# MEAN Stack App w/ Passport
+# MEAN Stack Application With Passport
 An example of a traditional MEAN stack application authenticating with Passport.js